User Profile

 The inability to accurately diagnose the exact pathogen causing an infection often leads to broad-spectrum or inappropriate antibiotic prescribing.
 This adds unnecessary cost and promotes the development of antibiotic resistance.2 In the U.S., one in three outpatient antibiotic prescriptions are inappropriate.3 Eliminating inappropriate use of antibiotics is essential for preventing the emergence of drug-resistant bacteria, and a key strategy to countering this troubling trend is the consistent and proper use of diagnostic tests.

 The traditional “gold-standard” detection technique of culture requires time for the organism to grow—delaying time to result—and needs the skills of a highly trained technician.
-Today, high-quality molecular testing systems have fast turnaround times and a fully automated workflow to streamline the detection and differentiation of select viral and bacterial agents.
+Today, high-quality molecular testing systems have fast turnaround times and a fully automated workflow to streamline the detection and differentiation of select viral and bacterial agents, including specific determinants of resistance.
 The efficiency and throughput of these systems present laboratories with an opportunity to elevate, in part, the value they deliver across the healthcare system.
-Reducing pressure during spikes in demand enables laboratories to inform timely, appropriate management decisions.
+Reducing pressure during spikes in demand enables laboratories to inform timely, appropriate clinical management decisions.

 Transforming testing and treatment with innovation and ingenuity